 The lych-gate, and the establishment of the main entrance under the tower, were part of a further refurbishment in 1921

 Up to this time, St. Woolos had been a parish church.
-In 1921, following disestablishment, the new diocese of Monmouth was created (for more detail see the Diocesan website), and St. Woolos became its pro-cathedral.
+In 1921, following disestablishment, the new diocese of Monmouth was created, and St. Woolos became its pro-cathedral.

 There followed extensive expansion to reflect its new status, including, in 1960-63, the building of a new chancel with a magnificent mural and stained glass East window designed by John Piper.
 The governance of St. Woolos cathedral now lay with the Dean and Chapter (10 canons), and the throne for the Bishop signified the completion of its journey to full diocesan status.